 *The above map is for the month of October.
 Visit our Rainfall Map page to view the Mean Annual Rainfall map for the Island of Hawaii.
 To view and download more maps, visit the Rainfall Atlas of Hawaii’s Downloads page.

 Measuring and mapping of rainfall in the Hawaiian Islands began as far back as the 19th century.
-By the end of the century there were nearly 106 monitoring stations.
-Rainfall monitoring sites today number over 1200.
+By the end of the century there were nearly 106 monitoring stations, and rainfall monitoring sites today number over 1200.
 It’s important to note however, that despite the seemingly high number of rain gauges there are still large remote areas with no rainfall measurement.
 Expert methods of extrapolation are used in these areas to determine the best possible estimates.

 Thanks very much to our own Blake Howell, R(S) for bringing this fantastic new website to our attention.
-To have this online resource at our fingertips is an amazing asset to everyone living here in the islands, as well as to those off-island considering purchasing real estate or visiting here.
+This online information is an amazing resource to everyone living here in the islands, as well as to those off-island considering purchasing real estate or visiting here.
 Exploring it was particularly fun and interesting for me.
 Before moving to the Big Island, I spent several years as part of the US Navy’s Meteorology and Oceanography Command, so I’ve witnessed the evolution of weather technology over the years and greatly appreciate the ability to view such detailed rainfall data for the Hawaiian Islands right from my desktop.